Center for Leadership Studies

 The Center for Leadership Studies (CLS) is the departmental home for the MA in Leadership (MAL) Program.
 The MAL is the centerpiece of the Center’s activities.

-CLS and Augsburg’s Center for Faith and Learning co-sponsor “Called to Lead,” a workshop series that explores calling, vocation, and one’s role as a leader.
+CLS and Augsburg’s Christensen Center for Vocation co-sponsor “Called to Lead,” a workshop series that explores calling, vocation, and one’s role as a leader.
 It is designed to help participants build a network of mutual support and an internal base to ground them as they use their gifts to lead with integrity.
 Other workshops are offered for the community and special groups throughout the year.

 In addition, the Center offers workshops each year on various aspects of leadership which are open to students, alumni, and the community.